 - mocks Groovy and Java Collaborators (but Caller must be groovy)

 - can mock all objects of a given class (or a single Groovy object)

 - mocks even if Collaborator cannot be injected into the Caller

-- mocks even if Collaborator is not accessible on the Caller (no getter)
+- mocks even if Collaborator is not accesible on the Caller (no getter)